 We’re strengthening local sea turtle conservation, globally.

 Ancient, beautiful, and threatened, sea turtles have survived on Earth for more than 100 million years, yet today their future hangs in the balance.
-Six of the seven sea turtle species are threatened with extinction due to human impacts (see more sea turtle facts).
+Six of the seven sea turtle species are threatened with extinction due to human impacts (see more facts about sea turtles).
 Through our sea turtle conservation program, we are working to save sea turtles from extinction worldwide.

 Adopt A Sea Turtle

 Support our global sea turtle conservation programs by adopting a sea turtle today.